Dr. Kathie MacNeil, Director

 Parent Success - Parent Success offers support and education for parents of children and/or teens with behavior problems.
 Parent Success is a free program funded by the Ohio Children's Trust Fund which consists of home-based services and utilizes the evidence based program, Active Parenting Now.

-Children's personal and family difficulites affect how they are doing socially and academically at school.
+Resource Coordinators - Children's personal and family difficulties affect how they are doing socially and academically at school.
 To help at these difficult times, the school's Resource Coordinator can assist students in becoming more successful in school and help parents learn more about resources that may help their child and family.

 - Improving attendance

 - Helping families and schools work together through difficult times

 - Helping families find community resources that will promote family stability and help a child be more successful in school

 - Encouraging families to increase participation in their child's academic life

 - Meeting with a student at school

 - Accompanying a family in obtaining a needed resource when helpful